Kiparra Reserve HR

 We always welcome new members, be they active fire fighting members or members who want to assist in the support of the Brigade in other important ways.
 Brigade meetings are held on the first Sunday of each month at 9am followed by on-island training activities.

 It is your responsibility to prepare yourself, your family and your home for the threat of bush fire.
-You need to make the decision to either leave early or stay and defend a well prepared property.

-Other community resources provided by the Rural Fire Service can be accessed via the NSW Rural Fire Service website here.
+Additional community resources provided by the Rural Fire Service can be accessed via the NSW Rural Fire Service website here.

 Burning off vegetation requires a permit from Hornsby Shire Council ALL YEAR ROUND.